A typical 1920’s prohibition-era speakeasy bar, the front of the bar is unassuming with no signage or any indication of what lies within.

-You’ll have to knock the door and hope someone lets you in which might be more likely if you know the passwords.
-If not, you can try waiting outside with no guarantee of every actually getting in or come back later, it’s all part of the theatre.
+You’ll have to knock on the door and hope someone lets you in which might be more likely if you know the password.
+If not, you can try waiting outside with no guarantee of ever actually getting in or come back later, it’s all part of the theatre.

-The bar has no windows and a low key candle-lit ambiance which adds to the speakeasy vibes.
-The menu itself is a bible of drinks.
-Literally, it’s a big leather bound book with every drink under the sun.
-The bartenders know their stuff with the freshest ingredients and a masterful technique that will leave you thinking cocktail making is a playground activity.
+The bar has no windows and a low-key candle-lit ambiance which adds to the speakeasy vibes.
+The menu is a large leather-bound book, a bible of drinks.
+The bartenders know their stuff with the freshest ingredients and masterful techniques.